SHANIMCD/project-01/README.md

 **To Improve**
 I would take the time and refactor the code as I believe there's a high chance that the game can be written with a lesser amount of lines.
 Also, I created a start game button but ran out of time before I could work out how to fix it.
-So at the moment I refresh the game to start again.
+So at the moment I refresh the page to start again.